LouneCode/GLS-basicstation/README.md

 # GLS Basic Station - with the Fine timestamp support
 This repository provides an **idea** how to add (TDOA) fine timestamp support on LoRa Basics™ Station v2.0.6 version.
 Repository presents perhaps the world's first (public) implementation of the Basic Station with a Fine timestamp ;).
-The Concept is still in testing phase, so **please do not use this example implementation in production**.

 Repository of the original LoRa Basics™ Station implementation can be found [here](https://github.com/lorabasics/basicstation).